Phishing – the danger that lurks on the net

 • Vishing:

 Vishing is derived from voice phishing.
 The scam is perpetrated over the phone.
 Attackers pretend to be friends, colleagues, support staff, or Microsoft employees to obtain confidential information or to trick you into installing malware.
+Always be careful who you talk to and who you give information to.
+In the second half of 2025, the NCSC continued to observe widespread vishing campaigns and so-called real-time phishing attacks (5).
+In some cases, victims are pressured into taking immediate action via fake search engine ads, phone calls, or deceptively authentic websites.

 • Smishing: